-- 4.12.1 To submit a variation request to the MSC Certification Requirements or MSC Standards, the CAB shall apply in writing or via the scheme database and shall: - 4.12.1.1 Specify which clause of the MSC requirements a variation is applied for. - 4.12.1.2 Provide a justification for the variation that addresses each of the criteria (if any) given for accepting the variation request (where specified in relevant Certification Requirement clauses). - 4.12.1.3 Explain how the request does not alter the conformity of the applicant or certificate holder with the relevant MSC Standard. - 4.12.1.4 Submit the 'MSC Variation Request Form', found at the MSC website, to the relevant MSC team (Fisheries or CoC) via the scheme database. - 4.12.2 When submitting a variation request as allowed under these requirements, the CAB shall note that: - a.
-The decision to accept a variation request is usually made by the MSC within 14 days of receipt of the request.
+- 4.12.1 To submit a variation request to the GCR, CoCCR, FCP, or any of the MSC Standards, the CAB shall apply using the 'MSC Variation Request Form', and shall: - a.
+Specify which clause of the MSC requirements a variation is applied for. - b.
+Provide a justification for the variation that addresses each of the criteria (if any) given for accepting the variation request (where specified in relevant requirement clauses). - Explain how the variation request does not alter the conformity of the applicant or certificate holder with the relevant MSC Standard. - d.
+Submit the 'MSC Variation Request Form' to the relevant MSC program: - i.
+CoC Program variations via email to supplychain@msc.org - ii.
+Fisheries Program variations via the MSC database. - 4.12.2 When submitting a variation request, as allowed under these requirements, the CAB shall note that: - a.
+The decision to accept or decline a variation request is usually made by the MSC within 14 days of receipt of the request.